AkshatGarg952/AkshatGarg952/README.md

 ### 🟣 KodeKshetra
 A **real-time competitive programming platform** where users battle 1v1 on DSA problems.

-The interesting part wasn’t just the UI — it was designing:
+The challenge wasn’t the UI — it was designing: real-time matchmaking, sandboxed code execution, scalable backend services, and AI-driven test case generation.
-- sandboxed code execution
-- real-time matchmaking
-- scalable backend services
-- and AI-powered test case generation

 This project reflects how I think about **systems, fairness, and real-time performance**.